 On the 22nd of this month (November), I had the privilege of journeying to the outer reaches of London to see one of my favourite bands live: Swedish occult rock giants, Ghost.
 Anyone following the rock/metal scene at the moment will know of them, storming onto the stage with tight pants, a Grammy under their arm and lots of sexual charisma.

-Wembley Arena was the venue, and as my girlfriend and I rounded the corner of Olympic Way, watching the immense titan of white concrete slide into view, we felt the very chill of the air settle into our bones.
+Wembley Arena was the venue, and as I and my gig partner rounded the corner of Olympic Way, watching the immense titan of white concrete slide into view, we felt the very chill of the air settle into our bones.
 This was going to be a gig worth remembering.
 Ghost gigs, or ‘rituals’ as the fandom deem them, are pinnacles of stage design and craftsmanship; complete with pyrotechnics, stained glass backgrounds and enough outfit changes to embarrass a panto.

 After making our way through security, we found a welcome atmosphere in the sheer number of Ghost shirts and make-up clad teens surrounding us.
 Of course, such a band enthralls people of all ages and walks of life, but it settled our nerves nonetheless.
 Very few bands have brought their fans together like Ghost, with each ritual feeling like an intimate communion between parish and pastor.